pradejner/brain-magnetic-resonance-imaging-generation/README.md

 # Generative Adversarial Networks

+>"the coolest idea in machine learning in the last twenty years." - Yann LeCun

 ## Introduction
 **Generative adversarial networks**(GANs) are a recent innovation(2014) in machine learning invented by Ian Goodfellow and his colleagues.
 Given a training set, a neural network will learn to generate new data with the same statistics as the training set.
 For example, GANs can use a training set of photographs of human faces to create images of human faces.
 These generated images don't belong to any real person.